hilarych/Brady_Vph/README.md

 The jupyter notebook **estimate_velocities.ipynb** shows an example to extract phase velocity for a wave trapped in the borehole using normal mode analysis (Chang & Nakata, 2022[^1]).
 The wave is observed on the DAS (Distributed Acoustic Sensing) install in a vertical borehole at the Brady geothermal field in Nevada.

 We pick the amplitude peaks of the normal modes in the frequency-space domain.
-Then, we calculate the phase velocity using the following equation, assuming the wave trapped on a string with closed boundaries:
+Then, we calculate phase velocity using the following equation, assuming the wave trapped on a string with closed boundaries:

 ![phase velocity formula](c_f_L.png)